 - Granulated sugar

 - Buttermilk.
 You can use cheater buttermilk for this recipe.
 For 1 cup of cheater buttermilk, add 1 tablespoon white vinegar or lemon juice to a liquid measuring cup, then add milk until you reach 1 cup.
 Stir and let sit 5 minutes before using.
-(For the 1 and 1/4 cups that the recipe calls for, use 4 teaspoons vinegar and fill to the 1 and 1/4 cup mark.)
+(For the 1 and 1/4 cups that the recipe calls for, use 4 teaspoons vinegar and fill to the 1 1/4 cup mark.)

 What type of cornmeal is recommended for sweet cornbread?

 A goodly number of people say white cornmeal is best for Southern (less sweet) cornbread and yellow cornmeal is best for Northern (sweeter) varieties.
 A goodly number of people say either color is fine for either recipe.
 A hopefully small number of people will argue until breathless over the “right” answer.
 You can join any category.
-I personally stay out of the last one!
+I personally stay out of this one!
 For this recipe, we are using yellow cornmeal.

 How to make the Best Cornbread Recipe